 In the next table the changes of the stock of defaulted loans and debt securities is shown.
-The table shows the movements in the gross carrying amounts of the defaulted exposures.
-The line other changes include primarily changes in volumes of defaulted loans for instance because of partial repayments, or FX impact.
+The table shows the movements in the gross carrying amounts of the defaulted exposures in stage 3.
+The line other changes includes primarily changes in volumes of defaulted loans for instance as a consequence of partial repayments, or FX impact.